-The best racquet for advanced players depends greatly on their style of play.
+The best racket for advanced players depends greatly on their style of play.
 The reason why the ATP top ten features nine different frames (other than the money players receive for endorsing a racquet) is the different style of play among the top players.
 Each wants every possible advantage and seeks the racquet that gives them the best chance of winning.

-The five racquets in our survey cater to different styles.
+The five tennis racquets in our survey cater to different styles.
 One of these will surely enhance your game.

 Wilson designed the flex 100 for the modern game.
-It introduced FreeFlex technology, giving the feel of a flexible racquet with a stiff racquet's power.
+It introduced FreeFlex technology, giving the feel of a flexible racquet with a stiff racket's power.
 FreeFlex allows players to swing harder without sacrificing accuracy.
 It also provides a significant boost in power.
 The 16 x 19 swing pattern remains dense enough to add spin to your shots while providing a softer feel.

 Players should find that they do not have to swing as hard to produce the same power.
 Players may have to adjust how they swing on kill shots as the Clash may provide more power and spin than their current racquet.
 The adjustment should come quickly and naturally.